 If donors knew who their blood was helping, would more people step forward?
-Karthik Naralasetty, a 22-year-old who left Rutgers University to start Redcode Informatics in Bangalore, thought the power of social media could help erase some of these taboos by making a human connection through blood donations.“For my generation, Facebook is the most powerful thing on the planet," Naralasetty told All Things D. "India is a country where 50% of the Internet population is on Facebook every other day, so I saw potential to reach them directly and make it fun and easy to act."
+Karthik Naralasetty, a 22-year-old who left Rutgers University to start Redcode Informatics in Bangalore, thought the power of social media could help erase some of these taboos by making a human connection through blood donations.

 The online platform is still simple (and limited): users register by joining one of eight groups in their blood type.
 Friends are invited to join campaigns, post messages in emergencies or respond to blood donation requests.
 Their Facebook messages let them know of any appeals.